-The Authorized Signers must successfully complete the all background checks before acting in the capacity of the Authorized Signer.
+The Authorized Signers must successfully complete all background checks before acting in the capacity of the Authorized Signer.
 Only employees who possess an Airport ID Badge may be designated as an Authorized Signer.
 The Authorized Signer is the main contact person for the Credentials Office.

 Companies are required to maintain all records pertaining to ID Badge Issuance for their employees.
 These records are subject to audit by both the Airport Authority and the Transportation Security Administration (TSA).
 The records must be maintained until at least 180 days after the date of the employee’s separation.